projector-hermit/git-course/readme.md

-# gIT AND gITHUB cOURSE
+# Git and Github Course

 Crash course for Git